Rocky Mountain Region Recreation Information Map

 On September 3, 1964 President Lyndon B. Johnson signed into law the Wilderness Act.
 This historic bill established the National Wilderness Preservation System (NWPS) and set aside an initial 9.1 million acres of wildlands for the use and benefit of the American people.
 To visit the Rocky Mountain Region's 50th Anniversary website to see what events will be happening within our Region, click on the 50th Anniversary logo to the left.
 A national website has been dedicated to the 50th anniversary of the Wilderness Act signing, www.wilderness50th.org.

-Watch Out for Firewood! and Learn about the Emerald Ash Borer (EAB) and other Invasive Species!
+Don't Move Firewood! and Learn about the Emerald Ash Borer (EAB) and other Invasive Species!